 Helping to source good productive animals;

 Supply of milk analyzers for ensuring accurate measurement of milk quality and

-During the financial year 2017-18 Dairy Division has increased milk Chilling capacityby 0.06 Million LPD by commissioning of 7 units which includes Bulk chilling units MiniChilling units chilling centres and Franchisee Bulk chilling units to increase the milkprocurement and to maintain the quality.
+During the financial year 2020-21 Dairy Division has increased milk Chilling capacityby 0.06 Million LPD by commissioning of 7 units which includes Bulk chilling units MiniChilling units and chilling centres.

 Your Company strongly recognizes the responsibility towards protecting the environment.As a forward-looking enterprise it is strongly committed to extending the Green'footprint.